 Our Courses: We provide the richest and most substantial offering of courses on East Asia in the State of New Jersey.

-Our Signature Course: Among our most exciting course offerings is the "Global East Asia" Signature Course.
-Its popularity clearly demonstrates that Rutgers students increasingly perceive East Asia to be a region of key importance to their futures, and thus a place they want to engage with and understand thoroughly.
+Our SAS Signature Courses: Among our most exciting course offerings are “Heroism” (Fall semester) and "Global East Asia" (Spring semester) Signature Courses.
+Their popularity demonstrates that Rutgers students perceive East Asia to be of key importance to their futures, and thus they want to engage with the region and understand it thoroughly.

-Our Study Abroad Programs: We encourage our students whenever possible to experience East Asia directly through our innovative Study Abroad programs in China, Japan, and Korea.
+Our Study Abroad Programs: We encourage our students whenever possible to experience East Asia directly through our innovative Study Abroad programs in China, Hong Kong, Japan, Korea and Taiwan.

 Our Graduate Program: The department offers two graduate degrees, a Masters for Teachers of Chinese (MAT), preparing teachers to excel in a variety of K-12 programs throughout the State of New Jersey, and a Master of Arts (MA) in East Asian Languages and Cultures, preparing graduates for a wide range of Asia-related jobs or further graduate study.

-Our Faculty: In support of our teaching and research activites, our department's faculty members are thoroughly engaged in academic dialogue and collaboration, including hosting the following scholarly events at Rutgers: International symposium on Buddhist Literacy in Early Modern Vietnam (2016); Annual meeting of the Chinese Medieval Studies Workshop (2012); Annual meeting of the International Linguistic Association (2011); Annual conference of the Chinese Language Teachers Association of Greater New York (2011); and Annual meeting of the Association of Japanese Literary Studies (2009).
+Our Faculty: In support of our teaching and research, our department's faculty members are thoroughly engaged in academic dialogue and collaboration, and have plans to host the following scholarly events: 14th Annual Meeting of the Chinese Medieval Studies Workshop (2020); The Role of Image and Text in Modern Korean History (2020); Annual Meeting of the Association of Japanese Literary Studies (2021).

 Our Speaker Series: The department offers an active schedule each semester of invited speakers in workshops, lecture series, and mini-conferences in Chinese, Japanese, and Korean Studies.